Everyone working in the MDP must successfully undergo both Force Vetting and the UK Security Vetting (UKSV) processes.

 General guidance on myths and misconceptions about the Security Vetting process is available on GOV.UK.
 However, when reading this guidance, you should be mindful that your application to be an MDP Authorised Firearms Officer means that you will need to meet the required medical, fitness and Police Vetting standards, as well as the requirements for Security Vetting which can be specific to the location at which you will be employed if successful.

-Everyone working in the MDP must undergo a robust Force Vetting/Security process and obtain at least Security Check (SC) Clearance.
+All new entrants must obtain Security Check (SC) Clearance as a minimum.
 This is the lower security clearance required by the Government and involves a credit check plus checks against such things as UK criminal and security records and, if appropriate, those of overseas countries.

-The aim is to ensure that your character, personal circumstances and integrity are such that you can be trusted with access to sensitive information or assets and that you will not be vulnerable to blackmail.
+The aim of UKSV is to ensure that your character, personal circumstances and integrity are such that you can be trusted with access to sensitive information or assets and that you will not be vulnerable to blackmail.